Introduction To Panama Papers

 What was the response of the Indian Government?

-The Indian government has made a special investigative unit of officers from the Central Board of Direct Taxes and its Foreign Tax and Tax Research Division, the Financial Intelligence Unit and Reserve Bank of India.
-The team of officers visited Panama and few other countries for collecting information.
+The Indian government has made a special investigative unit of officers from the Central Board of Direct Taxes and it's Foreign Tax and Tax Research Division, the Financial Intelligence Unit and Reserve Bank of India.
+The team of officers visited Panama and a few other countries for collecting information.

 Laws that have been violated under Panama Leaks